dcnis/rocketmq-docker-example/README.md

-# rocketmq-docker-example
+# How to use RocketMQ with docker-compose.yml
-A Quick start for how to use Apache RocketMQ with Docker
+A Quick start for how to use Apache RocketMQ with Docker and spin up a RocketMQ Cluster using docker-compose.yml.

 This project should show the high availability of RocketMQ.
 That is why we are using:
 - 2x RocketMQ Nameserver